CesarGarza55/OpenLauncher/README.md

 - pypresence
 - requests

-The project is based on the following project: [This](https://github.com/Irr22/Minecraft-launcher)
+The project is based on the this [project](https://github.com/Irr22/Minecraft-launcher).

 ## Disclaimer